It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 But even at that, Obama is miserable.

-Last night on CNBC talked to John Harwood, who asked this question.
+Last night on CNBC, talked to John Harwood, who asked this question.

-Media critics would say, not only has it not come, but you have gotten such favorable press, either because of bias or because you're good box office, that it's hurting the country because you're not being sufficiently held accountable for your policies.
+Media critics would say, not only has it not come, but you have gotten such favorable press, either because of bias or because you're a good box office, that it's hurting the country because you're not being sufficiently held accountable for your policies.

 Could you assess that for us?